 There are some common documents you’ll need once you’re ready to start applying for grants so go ahead and get those ready now.
 Here’s a list of the more common items requested by funders:

 Although we’re still in the preparation stage, I recommend you get these documents ready for two reasons:

-- If you look at this list and realize you don’t have any of these items, you’re probably not ready to apply for grants.
+- If you look at this list and realize you don’t have any of these items, you’re probably not grant ready.